CoAct Database

 Protection of 400 Million Hectares of Forest

 It is a political declaration that brings together governments, companies and civil society actors – including indigenous peoples organizations – with the common aim of halving the loss of natural forests by 2020, and striving to end it by 2030.
+Meeting these goals would reduce carbon pollution by between 4.5 and 8.8 billion tons every year, about as much as the current emissions of the United States.

 | Activity period | 2014–2016 |